In-class Excercise: CSS

 You can style legends and pop-ups by adding a

-attribute to the element you want to style (inline).
-If the original legend was:<div class='cartodb-legend custom'> <li> <div class="bullet" style="background:#fb9a99"></div> graffiti report </li> </div>
+styleattribute to the element you want to style (inline).
+If the original legend was:<div class='cartodb-legend custom'> <li> <div class="bullet" style="background:#fb9a99"></div> graffiti report </li> </div>then you can change the bullet's style by editing the

-attribute:<div class='cartodb-legend custom'> <li> <div class="bullet" style="background: blue; width: 20px;"></div> graffiti report </li> </div>
+styleattribute:<div class='cartodb-legend custom'> <li> <div class="bullet" style="background: blue; width: 20px;"></div> graffiti report </li> </div> - Unfortunately, you cannot add a

-element to legends and pop-ups in Carto.
+styleelement to legends and pop-ups in Carto.
 This means you cannot use selectors to style multiple elements at once.
 If you want full control over the style of legends and pop-ups, you'll have to use JavaScript as we will next week. - Experiment a bit more with styling both legends and pop-ups in Carto.
 You can use developer tools while you do this if you find it useful.